Jackie Chan's Success and Achievements in Timeline

 In 2001, Jackie Chan was inducted into the Martial Arts History Museum Hall of Fame.

-March 2008: Guest of honour at the launch of the Jackie Chan Science Centre
+March 2008: Guest of honor at Jackie Chan Science Centre launch

-On 10 March 2008, Australian Prime Minister Kevin Rudd launched the Jackie Chan Science Centre at the John Curtin School of Medical Research of the Australian National University, with Chan as the guest of honour.
+On 10 March 2008, Australian Prime Minister Kevin Rudd launched the Jackie Chan Science Centre at the Australian National University's John Curtin School of Medical Research, with Jackie Chan as the guest of honor.

-In 2012, Jackie Chan earned two Guinness World Records for 'CZ12', recognizing his extensive stunt work.
+In 2012, Jackie Chan earned two Guinness World Records for 'CZ12': "Most Stunts Performed by a Living Actor" and "Most Credits in One Movie".

 Loading Video...

-February 2015: Awarded Knight Commander of the Order of the Territorial Crown in Malaysia
+February 2015: Knight Commander of the Order of the Territorial Crown

-On 1 February 2015, Jackie Chan was awarded the honor of Knight Commander of the Order of the Territorial Crown by the Yang di-Pertuan Agong of Malaysia, Tuanku Abdul Halim, in conjunction with the country's Federal Territory Day, carrying the title of Datuk in Malaysia.
+On February 1, 2015, Jackie Chan was awarded the honour of Knight Commander of the Order of the Territorial Crown by the Yang di-Pertuan Agong of Malaysia Tuanku Abdul Halim in conjunction with the country's Federal Territory Day.

 2016: Honorary Academy Award